yumdocs/www.yumdocs.com/docs/tutorial/01-nodejs-tutorial.md

 await t.saveAs('./output.docx');
 ```

-3) Open a terminal window in this project directory and run `node index.mjs`.
+3) Open a terminal window in this project directory and run:

 <TerminalWindow>